lll-jy/golang-usermanager/docs/Design.md

 Unrecognized but valid username log in would redirect to `GET /signup`.
 The user can also choose to sign up directly.

 ### POST `/logout`
 User logs out and go back to the home page.
+Remove local photo file.

 ### GET `/view`
 Display the profile page to the user from the HTML template that allows the user to view the username, nickname, and profile photo, and choose to edit profile, reset password, or delete user.

 ### POST `/delete`
-Delete the user from the database and redirect to the homepage.
+Delete the user from the database (including the photo in the file base) and redirect to the homepage.

 ### GET `/edit`
 Display the edit profile page to the user from the HTML template that allows the user to (re-)upload profile photo and/or change a nickname.
+Remove unused photos when necessary.

 ### POST `/edit`
 Save the photo uploaded by the user and get its address.
 Then save the changes to the user profile to the database and redirect to `GET /view`.